ArtyETH06/artyeth06.github.io/projects/README.md

 ## Arty Hosting Service

-Arty Hosting Service is a service I developped by myself, allowing users fron star Atlas who uses the SLY Assistant tool to get their bot running 24/7 on the "cloud" with no interruptions, and therefore maximising profits.
+Arty Hosting Service is a service I developped by myself, allowing users fron star Atlas who uses the SLY Assistant tool to get their bot running 24/7 on the "cloud" with no interruptions, and therefore maximizing profits.
 More information [here](https://arty-hosting-service.vercel.app/)